Types of Lung Cancer

 Asbestos and Smoking Tobacco

-Smoking does not cause asbestosis, pleural scarring, pleural effusion, or mesothelioma.
+Smoking does not cause asbestosis, pleural scarring, pleural effusion,

-to inhaled asbestos and more likely to develop asbestosis.
+inhaled asbestos and more likely to develop asbestosis.

-Many workers who were exposed to asbestos were also heavy cigarette smokers.
+Many workers who were exposed to asbestos

-Because the latency of asbestos-related diseases is 20 years
+asbestos-related diseases is 20 years or more, by the time

-or more, by the time these workers are checked for asbestos
+these workers are checked for asbestos diseases they often

-smoking-related disease -- principally chronic obstructive
+disease -- principally chronic obstructive pulmonary disease

-bronchitis and emphysema.
-Chronic bronchitis and emphysema
+emphysema.
+Chronic bronchitis and emphysema are just different

-are just different manifestations of lung damage from cigarette
+manifestations of lung damage from cigarette smoking.

 Smoking is also the major cause of lung

 cancer.
-Since both asbestos and smoking can independently cause
+Since both asbestos and smoking can independently

 This has been demonstrated with certainty only if the worker